Construction noise

 Construction work includes the erection, installation, repair, maintenance and demolition of almost anything.
 It includes site preparation and earthmoving, and the use of any plant or tools.

-In residential areas
+Contractors in residential areas

 - All workers on construction sites must respect residents' right to live or work nearby without unnecessary or excessive noise.